 Search by topic

-search page
+search button

-After you reach the search page, type a few letters for a keyword or phrase.
+After you reach the search page, type a few letters for a keyword or topic.
 A drop-down menu will appear showing any matches.
 Click the one that is closest to what you are searching for.
-Problem-Attic will then present you with the database categories that cover the particular keyword or phrase.
+Problem-Attic will then present you with the database categories which are most relevant.
 Here is an example starting with the letters “expr” and resulting in a search for “Rational expressions, simplify”:

 example search expr